 - Venice: 2-3 days

 Don’t forget that there are a lot of good day trips that can be taken while in big cities.

-Don’t forget to take travel time into account!
 Many beginner travelers forget how much time it takes to travel from one city to another.
-The traveling process includes getting to the airport/train station (you usually have to arrive early), time spent traveling, getting to your new hostel, checking in, etc.
+The traveling process includes getting to the airport/train station (including having to arrive early), time spent traveling, getting to your new hostel, checking in, etc.

 An Example Of How Travel Time Adds Up — Paris To Amsterdam (By Train)

 - Hostel to Metro Station: 15-minute walk + 5-minute wait for the train

 - Metro Ride to Train Station: 45 minutes